PEAK-Legacy/DecoratorTools/README.txt

     ``__metaclass__`` into account, only the arguments as given.
 If there are no base classes, you should just directly use the module-level ``__metaclass__`` or ``types.ClassType`` if there is none.

+enclosing_frame(frame=None, level=3)
+    Given a frame and/or stack level, skip upward past any DecoratorTools code frames.
+This function is used by ``decorate_class()`` and ``decorate_assignment()`` to ensure that any decorators calling them that were themselves invoked using ``decorate()``, won't end up looking at DecoratorTools code instead of the target.
+If you have a function that needs to be callable via ``decorate()`` and which inspects stack frames, you may need to use this function to access the right frame.

 Mailing List